 This project is great when you love having picnics in your backyard and you have many little, active kids in the family.
 Build them this outdoor table and they can all play and eat together while the adults relax and enjoy the picnic, too!

-Of course, this can also serve as an indoor table where your children can play, colour, or study comfortably.
+Of course, this can also serve as an indoor table where your children can play, color, or study comfortably.

 This little DIY picnic table is good for up to six-year-olds or so.
 It’s simple and hence very easy to build, even for first-time DIY-ers.